twodimes/R-for-CCHS/README.md

 # R-for-CCHS
-Canadian Community Health Survey analysis tools in R
+Canadian Community Health Survey analysis tools in R - Don't use

 # I wouldn't attempt to use this - it's highly dependent on our idiosyncratic internal data structure.
 There may be some commands within the program that may help with developing new tools.